 The Oregon Board of Forestry voted unanimously to move ahead a plan for long-term in stream and forest reserves for roughly half of the Tillamook—almost 250,000 acres.

 For over two decades, Wild Salmon Center has been fighting to secure protected areas along rivers and in key watersheds on the Tillamook Forest, a globally important salmon stronghold and temperate rainforest less than an hour west of downtown Portland.
-And on October 6 we took a big step forward on securing 70-year conservation commitments there.
+Finally, we take a big step forward in securing a 70-year conservation commitments there.

 The debate over the Tillamook has centered on how much to log.
 Some rural counties have allied with the timber industry to promote industrial logging across the entire forest.
 WSC has never pushed for an end to logging, but rather for a balanced approach that gives the timber industry a reliable supply of logs and local employment while setting aside stream buffers, steep slopes and other important fish and wildlife habitat.
 Over the years, the organization has secured hard fought conservation agreements, only to see timber industry pressure weaken them.